microchip-pic-avr-examples/pic16f17146-pressure-sensor-interface-mplab-mcc/README.md

     Max output at Op-Amp:
         55 * 31 mV = 1705 mV

-Hence, ADCC positive voltage reference can be set to 2.048 V and can be given by FVR.
+Therefore, ADCC positive voltage reference can be set to 2.048 V and can be given by FVR.

 **Pressure measurement calculations:**

-    Sensor output (in mV) = 0.84 * Pressure applied (in kPa) – 2.25 [*** Linear equation from the datasheet graph]
+    Sensor output (in mV) = 0.84 * Pressure applied (in kPa) – 2.25 [*** Linear equation from the sensor datasheet graph]

     =>Pressure applied (in kPa) = (2.25 + Sensor output (in mV))/0.84